Razland/ReproducibleResearch_1/PA1_template.md

 ### What is mean total number of steps taken per day?

--Make a histogram of the total number of steps taken each day:
+Make a histogram of the total number of steps taken each day:

 ```r
 plot(                                       ## H-plot the total steps/day